Bordeaux–Mérignac Airport: Statistics

-Access
+Ground transport

 Road

 The airport is accessible by road via the A630 autoroute (exit 11b).
 There is a shuttle by 30'Direct shuttle serving the Bordeaux Saint-Jean railway station.
 Bus route 1+ of Transports Bordeaux Métropole serves the city centre.

 Tram

-The Bordeaux tramway system does not yet reach the airport, but an extension to Line A is expected to link the airport with the city centre by 2022.
+Bordeaux tramway's Line A links the airport with the city centre since the end of April 2023.